Just another Indian attack on my normal commute to the airport.

 Even more averted: like Touch of Evil elsewhere on this page, some of the actors (Skipp) did their own driving.
 Frankenheimer's directorial advice?
 "I don't want to see brake lights."

 - Inverted in the Don Adams Get Smart movie The Nude Bomb.
-In one scene, Maxwell Smart is literally driving a desk.
+In one scene, Maxwell Smart is literally driving a desk (the bad guy had stolen his car and Max was in pursuit).
+It had built-in machine guns.

 - As noted by Tom Servo, Puma Man can rear-project major cities as he flies, like a puma.